Thinking of getting yourself a pod vape? Well, make sure you check out our post on pod vape PROS and CONS before you pull the trigger…

 #1) Make Sure The Pod Vape is Refillable

 This is super-important.
 You want a pod vape that you can refill yourself.
 Screw JUUL.
 Closed systems are cheaper to run in the short, medium, and long term.
 You also get to choose exactly what flavor and strength you want to vape.
 Never buy closed pod systems.
+They cost a TON of money to run and you have less choice when it comes to flavors.

 #2) Battery Life is SUPER Important